 Honky-Tonks on Lower Broadway

 Whether it’s your first time in Nashville or you’re a seasoned visitor, checking out the honky-tonks on Lower Broadway is always a good time.
 Some of these honky-tonks have been in business for over 50 years, so you’ll get a dose of Nashville history along with overflowing beers and live country music.
-You can never go wrong at Tootsies Orchid Lounge, Robert’s Western World, and Famous Nashville.
+You can never go wrong at Tootsies Orchid Lounge and Robert’s Western World.
 See more honky-tonks featured in our Must-Visit Honky-Tonks in Nashville Guide.
-And if you’re looking to enjoy a drink on a rooftop, see our Best Rooftop Bars in Nashville Guide.Â
+And if you’re looking to enjoy a drink on a rooftop, see our Best Rooftop Bars in Nashville Guide.

 Breweries + Distilleries + Winery

-Nashville may be most known for country music, hot chicken, and honky-tonks, but if you enjoy beers, drink a pint at one of the city’s popular breweries.
+Nashville may be most known for country music, hot chicken, and honky-tonks, but if you enjoy beer, drink a pint at one of the city’s popular breweries.
 Most breweries have taprooms, food options, and tours available.
 Nashville’s most popular breweries include Fat Bottom Brewing (located in The Nations), Jackalope Brewing Company (located in Wedgewood-Houston), Bearded Iris (located in Germantown and Sylvan Park), and TailGate Brewery (located in Demonbreun Hill, East Nashville, Germantown, and West Nashville).
-For more brewery options see our Nashville’s Breweries Guide.Â
+For more brewery options, see our Nashville’s Breweries Guide.

 Annual Events in March and April